37 Best Things To Do In Florence, Italy

 Piazza della Signoria

-Closely lodged between the city’s religious centre and the Arno River, this piazza has been the centre of civil power and politics since the birth of the Florentine Republic.
+Closely lodged between the city’s religious center and the Arno River, this piazza has been the center of civil power and politics since the birth of the Florentine Republic.

-It was the scene of public events and executions, and the collection of statues that crowd the square are witnesses to particular historic moments in the city.
+It was the scene of public events and executions, and the collection of statues that crowd the square witness particular historic moments in the city.
 It goes without saying that visiting is one of the top things to do in Florence.

 Palazzo Vecchio